microsoft/vscodetestcover/README.md

 # vscodetestcover

-A Mocha test runner with code coverage support for VSCode Extensions.
+A Mocha test runner with code coverage support for VS Code and Azure Data Studio Extensions.
 This replaces the standard test runner from `vscode/lib/testrunner` and adds in code coverage support.

 ## Usage
  In a standard VSCode extension project, replace the `src/test/index.ts` file with the contents of `sample/index.ts` installed as part of this node module.
 This will use the test runner with coverage.